lrivallain/vuptime/_posts/2020-04-09-rest-loves-swagger-demo-part2.md

 ## Pre-requisites

-Same as previous post + we will rely on some environment variables to get some local settings:
+Same as previous post + we will rely on some environment variables to set some local settings:

 ```bash
 echo "Exporting vCenter env..."